Compare and Recycle

 If your mobile phone still powers on then the best course of action is to sell it.
 Like anything you sell, it is always good to check how much you can get for it, and with mobile phones the value will depend on its condition.

-So if your mobile phone has had quite a journey and encountered cracks or heavy wear and tear along the way, then you can expect to get a lower offer compared to a mobile phone that’s in a good nick, even after a few years of use.
+If your phone’s been on quite a journey and has encountered a few cracks along the way, you’re more likely to get a lower price as opposed to one that’s still in prime condition after a few years of use.
 Remember to compare prices to sell your mobile phone this way you will get the best price for it.
 Disposing of your phone in this way has so many environmental and of course financial benefits.
 Not only will you have peace of mind that it will be reused as a refurbished phone but you will also make a pretty penny selling it on.

 Read more: